The most exciting features in Windows 11

 Free yourself from infrastructure complexityDownload now

-Also running natively on Windows 11, for the first time, will be Android apps, which will be accessible through the Microsoft Store.
+Also running natively on Windows 11, for the first time, will be Android apps, which will be accessible through the Microsoft Store, although they won't be available at the launch of the OS.

 This is due to a partnership with Amazon and Intel which lets Microsoft use the latter's Bridge technology, a runtime post-compiler that allows applications that were originally designed for different hardware platforms to run natively on x86 devices.